 The FIPRA Approach

 To address the lack of visibility around these long-term health needs, in 2016, FIPRA helped establish the HIV Outcomes Initiative.
 This coalition set out to advocate for national policies across the European region which ensure that people living with HIV receive the patient-centred healthcare they need.
-The Initiative is chaired by a former MEP and Minister of Health, alongside a former Director of the WHO Europe Regional Office, with a steering group assembled of leading patient advocates, clinicians, academics and industry representatives.
+The Initiative is presided over by a former MEP and Minister of Health, with a steering group assembled of leading patient advocates, clinicians, academics and industry representatives.
 The European Centre for Disease Control (ECDC) participate in observer status.

 The Initiative undertook a year-long exercise to gather evidence from people living with HIV, clinicians and public health professionals and draw on their expertise to develop new approaches to policy.
 Following two roundtable events to identify priorities, an expert workshop developed draft policy recommendations.
 The final recommendations, endorsed by leading advocates working in the field, were formally launched in the European Parliament in 2017 with support from across the political spectrum and the European Commissioner for Health.